Identifying Treatment and Spillover Effects Using Exposure Contrasts: Introduction

 \section{Introduction}

-Consider a set of $n$ units, and for each unit $i$, let $Y_i \in \R$ denote its outcome and $D_i$ an indicator for whether the unit is treated.
-We study settings with interference where outcomes may depend on the entire treatment assignment vector $\bm{D} = (D_i)_{i=1}^n$.
-Since the causal effect of $\bm{D}$ on $Y_i$ is difficult to convey on account of the dimensionality of $\bm{D}$, the literature commonly employs estimands defined by exposure mappings to parsimoniously summarize key dimensions of the effect \citep{aronow_estimating_2017,manski2013identification}.
+Consider a large set of $n$ units, and for each unit $i$, let $Y_i$ denote its outcome and $D_i$ its treatment assignment.
+We study settings with interference in which outcomes may depend on the entire treatment assignment vector $\bm{D} = (D_i)_{i=1}^n \in \{0,1\}^n$.
+Because the causal effect of $\bm{D}$ on $Y_i$ is difficult to convey, let alone identify, a common strategy is to regress $Y_i$ on a substantially lower-dimensional vector $T_i$ that parsimoniously summarizes $\bm{D}$, for example the number of treated neighbors.
+We consider nonparametric analogs of these regression estimands, which take the form